5 Best Places To Establish Backup Residency Right Now

 When considering various residency options, remember to factor in the total costs (beyond minimum monthly income requirements).
 You’ll have attorney and government fees up front, and, if applying with a spouse or other dependents, you may have additional income requirements and fees.

-At this year’s Retire Overseas Conference we’ll feature a panel discussion on these topics of residency and citizenship.
-In addition, our preferred and recommended attorneys from the Dominican Republic, Portugal, Panama, and Colombia will give detailed presentations on specific residency and citizenship options in those countries.
+This week’s Retire Overseas Conference features a panel discussion on the topics of residency and citizenship.
+In addition, our preferred and recommended attorneys from Panama, Portugal, and Colombia are giving detailed presentations on specific residency and citizenship options in those countries.